 - Formaldehyde — Yes, the ingredient known for preserving dead bodies is found in some products you put on your skin.
 Avoid at all costs!

 - DEA (diethanolamine), MEA (Monoethanolamine), and TEA (triethanolamine) — Used to help products foam, these ingredients may disrupt hormones and increase cancer risk.

 When it comes to creating a natural skin care routine that gives you radiant skin, products are key — but lifestyle factors have a huge impact, too.

-Skipping out on sleep or not drinking enough water can wreak havoc on your face, but taking the time to adopt some positive habits can help you look luminous!
+Skipping out on sleep and not drinking enough water can wreak havoc on your face.
+Taking the time to adopt some positive habits can help you look luminous.

 Here are some lifestyle factors to consider when committing to your skin care regimen:

-It’s no secret that a lack of sleep can impact the way your skin looks — hello swollen eyes, dark undereye circles, pale skin and more fine lines.
+It’s no secret that a lack of sleep can impact the way your skin looks, in the form of swollen eyes, dark undereye circles, pale skin and increased fine lines.

-While you sleep your body repairs itself, making more of key chemicals like growth hormone and less of detrimental ones like cortisol (the stress hormone) — plus blood flow to the skin increases, collagen production increases, and the body repairs any damage done during the day.
+While you sleep, your body repairs itself, producing key chemicals like growth hormone and less of detrimental ones like cortisol (the stress hormone) — plus blood flow to the skin increases, collagen production increases, and the body repairs any damage done during the day.

 Everyone knows exercise is good for you, but it turns out it has specific benefits for your skin care regimen.
 Exercise increases blood flow to all areas of the body, including your skin, which means more nutrients.

 In addition, regular exercise can slow aging.
 Over time, the epidermis, or top layer of the skin, gets drier and thicker.
 Beneath that, the dermis thins out and loses some of its texture.
 But exercise can actually combat these changes and keep that ageless glow going!